Extended Producer Responsibility

 - Be implemented alongside complementary regulations

-Participate in the RCA’s upcoming EPR webinar series.
-Webinars will take place at 10 am MDT on March 30, April 13, April 20 and a special member-only Q&A webinar on April 26 about the discussion paper.
+RCA held a EPR webinar series.
+Webinars took place on March 30, April 13, April 20 and a special member-only Q&A webinar on April 26 about the discussion paper.

 Follow this link for EPR Frequently Asked Questions